-The recently completed O’Hare International Airport (ORD) Emergency & Standby Power Systems project is yet another fine example of Epstein’s ability to deliver an inspired piece of public infrastructure.
+The O’Hare International Airport (ORD) Emergency & Standby Power Systems project is yet another fine example of Epstein’s ability to deliver an inspired piece of public infrastructure.

 For this project, which provides back-up power to the airport, Epstein served as the architect and engineer for this 2-building complex, which replaced a system that was located within ORD’s H&R Plant and was originally installed in the 1960s.
 The driving force for the replacement of the old back-up power system was that it used technology that was so dated that the airport couldn’t find replacement parts for much of the equipment.